 When brewing Cistus incanus tea, is the three-brew method necessary?
 It all comes down to tea creaming.

-Cistus incanus herbal tea is one of the healthiest all-natural teas in the world.
+Cistus incanus herbal tea is one of the healthiest all-natural herbal teas in the world.
 Fans of this amazing herbal tea know it’s important to source wild-flowering plants that grow in their native Mediterranean soil and climate.
 Terroir — land, sun, and rain — is critical.

 Plants growing in arid Mediterranean ecosystems endure multiple stressors and harsh conditions, such as drought, high sun exposure, and high temperatures.
 Mediterranean plants produce high levels of polyphenols to protect themselves against these stressors.
 Cistus incanus has the highest polyphenol content of any plant in Europe.
 Cistus has also developed a symbiotic relationship with a root fungi.
 The fungi helps the root system absorb water and minerals from poor soils so the host plant can thrive.